atkoroma/iauthcs/README.md

         }

-Details on card tokenization coming soon.
+_Details on card tokenization coming soon or contact me to share your interest._

 ## Key features under the hood... ##
 The features you can find under the hood are;

+- Zero integration code

+The developer do not have to write gateway integration code...it's all under the hood.
+This is all handled by ```DoGWConnet``` which only requires your credentials.

 - Dynamic context switching